-Need some help getting started with the technology in your classroom?
+Need help getting started with the technology in your classroom?
 You have come to the right place!
-Here you will find video resources that will help you get started with classroom AV and other tools, photos and descriptions of the equipment available in the classrooms, support information and classroom guides that provide details on what's available in each classroom on campus.
+This resource guide will help you get started with classroom technology and other tools.
+It includes photos and descriptions of the equipment available in the classrooms, as well as support information and classroom guides that provide details on what's available in each classroom on campus.

 Touch Screen Panel